Zhuzihu Ponlai Rice Foundation Seed Field Story House: Republic of China

 The story house building was constructed after the handover of Taiwan from Japan to the Republic of China in 1945.
 In 1973 the office was closed and the building was reinforced twice and converted into the education center for leaders and training exercise of the Military Police of Ministry of National Defense and subsequently renamed to Plum Lotus Study Center.

 The building was designated a historic building by Department of Cultural Affairs of Taipei City Government on 25 June 2009.
 In 2011, the building was handed over from the ministry to Yangmingshan National Park Headquarter.
 The park headquarter office then helped the design and planning for the establishment of the Zhuzihu Ponlai Rice Foundation Seed Field Story House to conserve the history of the local industry and to promote environmental education.
-The story house was opened on 23 December 2015 in a ceremony celebrated by lion dance performance played by Hutian Elementary School students.
+The story house was opened on 23 December 2015 in a ceremony celebrated by lion dance performances played by Hutian Elementary School students.